Sonoma Wineries with Restaurants

-Sonoma Wineries with Restaurants (Updated October 18, 2021)
+Sonoma Wineries with Restaurants (Updated January 2023)

-Old World winemaking emphasizes the importance of pairing wine with food and Jordan has carried on that tradition in Healdsburg since its founding in 1976.
-The winery completed a major and modern remodel of their 18th century French-inspired formal dining room in 2019, which guests can enjoy by booking one of the seasonal prix fixe dinners, like the Big Bottle Dinner in November.
-Last year, the Jordan chef transformed the winery’s oak-shaded terrace into a French-inspired bistro with restaurant service.
-In addition to a multi-course Paris on the Terrace lunch, offered seasonally Thursday through Sunday, Jordan Winery also offers a restaurant-style seated picnic lunch after a four-mile Vineyard Hike adventure (offered seasonally).
-Learn more on their events calendar.
-Learn more on their website.
+Old World winemaking emphasizes the importance of pairing wine with food, and Jordan has carried on that tradition in Healdsburg since its founding in 1972.
+Guests can enjoy an array of seasonal prix fixe dinners like their Valentine’s Dinner, Starlight Supper and their first-ever Parisian Pop-Up Dinner hosted in Bacchus Courtyard this August.
+In addition to a multi-course Harvest Lunch, offered on select days this September and October, Jordan Winery also offers a seated wine pairing lunch after a four-mile Vineyard Hike adventure (offered during Earth Week this April).
+Learn more on their events calendar and website.